 Water is pumped (diverted) from the Rio Grande on the east river bank three miles below the Otowi Bridge.
-Sand is removed from the water and returned to the Rio Grande.
-Water is then pumped 11 miles and 1,100 vertical feet uphill to the Buckman Regional Water Treatment Plant (BRWTP).
-Las Campanas will also receive untreated river water for irrigation.
+Sand is separated from the water and returned to the Rio Grande.
+Water is then pumped 11 miles and 1,100 vertical feet uphill to the Buckman Direct Diversion Water Treatment Plant (BDD).
+Las Campanas receives untreated river water for irrigation.
 The BDD then makes bulk wholesale deliveries to the City and the County by pumping treated drinking water to their independent public water systems.
-The BDD includes the Buckman Regional Water Treatment Plant (BRWTP); a diversion structure on the Rio Grande; a sand removal facility; three raw water booster stations; two treated water pump stations; 12 million gallons of water storage capacity, and 31 miles of raw and finished water pipelines.
+The BDD includes the main administrative, and treatment facilities; a raw water diversion structure on the Rio Grande; a sand removal facility; three raw water booster stations; two treated water pump stations; 12 million gallons of total water storage capacity, and 31 miles of raw and finished water pipelines.
 The BDD also helps make the Santa Fe Living River Project possible as a refuge for animals and a rich environment for play and exploration by all ages through the habitat restoration project adjacent to the BDD diversion site.

 Conservation and BDD Project help fill Santa Fe Community Water Supply Gap

 Chart based on data from Figure 11, Jemez y Sangre Regional Water Plan, 2007 update.